dkz2r/python-intermediate-tool/episodes/01-virtual-environments.md

 :::::::::::::::::::::::::::::::::::::: questions

+- What is a Virtual Environment? / Why use a Virtual Environment?
-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- How do I create a Virtual Environment?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Create a new virtual environment using `uv`
+- Push our new project to a gitlab repository.

 ::::::::::::::::::::::::::::::::::::::::::::::::